-The ability to signal one's intent to speak and identify other speakers' voices, potentially via a simple graphical user interface (e.g. by highlighting a photo of the speaking person or their name), were considered by two experts to be greatly beneficial to the effectiveness of a distributed meeting.
-The ability to deliver these features efficiently appeared to be further amplified in larger meetings.
+The ability to identify other speakers' voices, potentially via a simple graphical user interface (e.g. by highlighting a photo of the speaking person or their name), were considered by two experts to be greatly beneficial to the effectiveness of a distributed meeting.
+The importance of delivering these features efficiently appeared to be further amplified in larger meetings.
 According to another expert, speaker identification was particularly challenging in low quality audio conferencing.
 The ability to easily identify speakers was also said by one expert to be of a more prominent issue in larger meetings with unfamiliar people.